Copyright Strikes on YouTube Thumbnails

 Let’s check it out.

-Can I get copyright strike on thumbnail?
+Can I get a Copyright Strike on my Thumbnail?

 How to Avoid Copyright Strikes on Thumbnails